Gifted and Talented Education (G.A.T.E.)

 Students experiencing academic, language, behavioral, or emotional difficulties can be referred by a teacher, parent, or administrator to the SST team, which is comprised of the parent, classroom teacher, psychologist, speech therapist, administrator and RSP teacher.
 The purpose of the SST team is to review the needs of the child and develop a plan for success.
 Prior to referral, the parent and teacher will have a conference and discussed any concerns.

-Children who have been identified as having a specific learning disability, are provided services in the Resource Specialist Program.
+Children who have been identified as having a specific learning disability, are provided services in the Specialized Academic Instruction (SAI).
 Working together, parents, teachers, and other appropriate personnel develop, an Individualized Education Plan (IEP) to target each child’s identified needs.